-- 5.1.1 Heat pumps, using ground or water, are usually classed as permitted development for a residential dwelling; however air source pumps do currently require planning permission. - 5.1.2 If purpose built associated buildings are required, e.g. to house the pumps, these may require planning permission.
+- 4.9.1 Heat pumps, using ground or water, are usually classed as permitted development for a residential dwelling, However air source pumps do currently require planning permission. - 4.9.2 If purpose built associated buildings are required, eg to house the pumps, these may require planning permission.
 These developments should be of an appropriate scale, not be visually intrusive, and be constructed from appropriate materials.
-Suitable mitigation of landscape and visual impacts must be provided to ensure the natural beauty of the area is not adversely affected, and any such developments would normally be deemed appropriate to the AONB if they are within the area of an existing development, and use traditional materials in the vernacular style. - 5.1.3 If extensive excavation is required for a ground source it is important that both historical and biodiversity experts are consulted as to the suitability of the area, and in any case that excavated areas are sensitively restored.
+Suitable mitigation of landscape and visual impacts must be provided to ensure the natural beauty of the area is not adversely affected, and any such developments would normally be deemed appropriate to the AONB if they are within the area of an existing development, and use traditional materials in the vernacular style. - 4.9.3 If extensive excavation is required for a ground source it is important that both historical and biodiversity experts are consulted as to the suitability of the area, and in any case that excavated areas are sensitively restored.

-6. Additional advice, contacts and guidance for the siting of renewable energy developments within the Forest of Bowland AONB
+5. Additional advice, contacts and guidance for the siting of renewable energy developments within the Forest of Bowland AONB

-6.1 General advice from the Forest of Bowland AONB is to locate developments:

-- where they are appropriate to the landscape character type that they are situated within - where they would not be a dominant feature in the landscape - well back from upland edges or scarps - away from viewed skylines, summits, prominent landforms and other distinctive landscape features - away from remote and wilder areas - where they make sympathetic use of existing buildings, tracks and other infrastructure - where there would be no significant cumulative effects with similar or other developments - where there are opportunities to mitigate landscape and visual effects and compensate for any unavoidable losses - where they would not affect the use, enjoyment or setting of key amenity and heritage assets - where they respect and are sensitive to important cultural associations - away from public view i.e. roads, footpaths or public open space and sited at a reasonable from a residence if at all possible - within existing built areas e.g. farmstead or settlement where a strong functional relationship would be established rather than in isolated locations away from other built structures
+- 5.1 General advice from the Forest of Bowland AONB is to locate developments: - where they are appropriate to the landscape character type that they are situated within - where they would not be a dominant feature in the landscape - well back from upland edges or scarps - away from viewed skylines, summits, prominent landforms and other distinctive landscape features - away from remote and wilder areas - where they make sympathetic use of existing buildings, tracks and other infrastructure - where there would be no significant cumulative impacts with similar or other developments - where there are opportunities to mitigate landscape and visual impacts and compensate for any unavoidable losses - away from key amenity and heritage assets - where they respect and are sensitive to important cultural associations - away from public view i.e. roads, footpaths or public open space if at all possible - within existing built areas e.g. farmstead or settlement where a strong functional relationship would be established rather than in isolated locations away from other built structures - 5.2 The exact physical siting of micro renewable energy technologies on domestic, community, farm or business premises; be it hydro, solar or wind power, will determine its efficiency.
+For example, solar thermal panels and PVs work best on south facing roofs; whilst wind power will be maximised in more exposed and open sites.
+However, within the AONB, the distinctive natural beauty, landscape tranquillity, highly scenic views, biodiversity and historical features are all important elements of landscape quality and the impact on these will need to be balanced against maximising the efficiency of an installation.